moritzWa/wallawitsch-gmail.com/src/content/decentralized-autonomous-organizations-in-open-source.md

 ---
-title: "If Medium would be more like Wikipedia: Decentralized Autonomous Organizations in open-source"
+title: "If Medium Would be More Like Wikipedia: Decentralized Autonomous Organizations in Open-Source"
 date: "2020-07-15"
 draft: false
 path: "/blog/decentralized-autonomous-organizations-in-open-source"